jrwoodwa/Masters-Data-Science-DS785-Capstone-VRP-mTSP/README.md

 # Masters-Data-Science-DS785-Capstone-VRP-mTSP

-This repository contains the code and resources for a DS785 Capstone Project at the University of Wisconsin's master's data science program.
-“Smart Manufacturing Scheduling: Blending AI, Optimization, and Stochastic Modeling”.
+This repository contains the code and resources for a DS785 Capstone Project at the University of Wisconsin's master's data science program: “Smart Manufacturing Scheduling: Blending AI, Optimization, and Stochastic Modeling”.

-The project uses synthetic data, discrete event simulations, and mathematical optimization to solve a manufacturing-styled Vehicle Routing Problem (VRP) or Multi-Traveling Salesman Problem (mTSP).
+The project used synthetic data, discrete event simulations, and mathematical optimization to address a manufacturing problem known as Parallel Job Shop Scheduling (PJSS), closely related to the Vehicle Routing Problem (VRP) or the Multi-Traveling Salesman Problem (mTSP).

 ## Abstract